Topic: Data Centers

 Active optical cables use mm parallel optics with a pluggable transceiver permanently attached to the cable.
 They are also used for short links, The transceivers plug into SFP receptacles.

 Multimode fiber has become widely used for up to 10G.
 VCSEL laser sources are cheap and multimode fiber easy to install.
-But MM is running out of bandwidth at 10G so parallel optics at 40G uses 4x10G channels and 100G uses 10x10G channels that has a major impact on the fiber count needed to support equipment.
+But MM is running out of bandwidth at 10G so parallel optics with separate 10G channels are used at 40G and 100G.
+40G uses 4x10G channels and 100G uses 10x10G channels that has a major impact on the fiber count needed to support equipment.
 MM links at 10G are also power limited due to the bandwidth penalty caused by the limited modal bandwidth of the multimode fiber.
 MM links may only have ~<2dB loss budgets meaning that the data center cable cannot have many interconnections especially with the MPO multifiber array connectors which are inherently higher loss than single fiber ceramic-ferrule connectors like LCs and SCs.
 For example, if one uses the TIA specification for connector loss of <0.75dB/ connection (connector mated pair), one could only have two connections in a cable plant link, basically the two connections needed to go from the permanently installed cable plant to the patchcords connecting the equipment, e.g. no interconnections in the installed cable plant.

-MM like SM fiber uses LC connectors because they are used in the transceivers for their smaller size.
+Simplex or duplex MM like SM fiber uses LC connectors because they are used in the transceivers for their smaller size.
 Parallel optics and prefab cable assemblies (more on those later) use the MPO connector which has 12 or 24 fibers per connector.
 The limitation of parallel optics with MPO connections includes the masses of fibers required and the fewer interconnects allowable because of the typically higher loss of the MPO connector.

 MPO connector - more on MPO connectors and testing them